 Did you spend a lot of time and money on your website, but are you not seeing the traffic you want?
 Or are you wondering why your competitors have higher rankings than you do?
 The answer to your troubles is most probably an SEO audit.
 This can give your website a boost in the search engine ranking to attract more leads, revenue, and visitors.

 What are SEO audits?

 SEO audits are like health checks for your website.
 Basically, it’s an evaluation of how optimized your website is for search engines.
 Regularly checking your SEO to ensure that your strategy is up to date and everything is working correctly is very important.
 Therefore it should be standard procedure for any website.

 Why SEO audits really make a difference

 These audits are always a good way to evaluate your performance.
 It reveals the weaknesses in your SEO strategy.
 Moreover, it will reveal what your direct competitors are doing better than you.
 Your website might be amazing and well-designed.
 However, if search engines can’t read it, there’s a big chance the pages may never see the light of day.

 10 critical components of a successful SEO audit

 #1 Competitor research

 Analyzing your competitors is critical.
-It gives data about which tactics are working in your industry and what you will need to do to start improving your keyword rankings.
+It gives data about which tactics and keywords are working in your industry and what you will need to do to start improving your keyword rankings.
 When you know where your competitors are strongest and weakest, you can determine how difficult it will be and the number of resources you will need.
 Determining who your top competitors are is obviously the first thing you need to do.
-You can find these using different SEO tools like SEMrush or Ahrefs.
+You can use different SEO tools like SEMrush or Ahrefs.

 #2 Crawling and indexing